ujwalsingla/Metro-Etiquette-System-Master/README.md

 ### Introduction ###
 * This is a Metro System Interface implementing using Java Language.
-* It is written by team of three including me in july-September of 2014 as a part of Object Oriented Programming Course.
 * To run the project one need to run the main file named as MetroEtiquettes.java.

 ### Functionalities ###
 * Types of ticket Booking:

   * Tokens- Tokens are used as single journey tickets.
-These are captured by gates during exit.This function will ask user for name, age, sex and route (from_ to _) and generate the fare and thereby type and number of tokens.
+These are captured by gates during exit.This function will ask user for name, age, gender and route (from_ to _) and generate the fare and thereby type and number of tokens.

   * Metro Travel Card (Smart Card)- This card stores some amount of money and through this you can travel without buying tokens.
 Every time you use this that much amount of money (with 10% concession) will get deducted.
 The card can also be topped up whenever it does not have sufficient amount.This will include registration for new card – asking user for general information, a nominal amount of Rs.50 and generating the card number, loading of tickets in the card, recharge (or top up) of card, present amount inquiry etc.